FChikh/REST-API-Fuzzer/README.md

 This is the prototype of intelligent fuzzer for services, written with REST API rules, which was created during the Summer school internship in Acronis.
 Authors: Fedor Chikhachev, Egor Degterenko, Konstantin Korkin, Lubov Sadovskaya (Moscow State Public School №444 students)

 ## How it works:
-* It analyzes RAML specification for your API
+* It analyzes RAML specification for your REST API
 * It has 2 fuzzing sessions.
 Firstly, random routing.
 Simply going to popular routes.
 Secondly, GET & POST params fuzzing, based on what it found in your RAML specification.